MicrosoftDocs/Hololens/hololens/hololens-provisioning.md

 <img alt="Join  Microsoft Entra ID or create a local account" src="images/account-management-details.png" width="445" height="560" />

-You can enroll the device in Microsoft Entra ID, or create a local account on the device.
+You can join the device to Microsoft Entra, or create a local account on the device.
 Before you use a Windows Configuration Designer wizard to configure bulk Microsoft Entra enrollment, [set up Microsoft Entra join in your organization](/azure/active-directory/devices/azureadjoin-plan#configure-your-device-settings).

 The **maximum number of devices per user** setting in your Microsoft Entra tenant determines how many times the bulk token that you get in the wizard can be used.
-To enroll the device in Microsoft Entra ID, select that option and enter a friendly name for the bulk token you'll get using the wizard.
+To join the device to Microsoft Entra, select that option and enter a friendly name for the bulk token you'll get using the wizard.
 Set an expiration date for the token (maximum is 30 days from the date you get the token).
 Select **Get bulk token**.
-In the **Let's get you signed in** window, enter an account that has permissions to join a device to Microsoft Entra ID, and then the password.
+In the **Let's get you signed in** window, enter an account that has permissions to join a device to Microsoft Entra, and then the password.
 Select **Accept** to give Windows Configuration Designer the necessary permissions.

 To create a local account, select that option and enter a user name and password.